tavellan/smileyometer/README.md

 This is *a proof of concept* project developed using [p5.js](http://p5js.org/) Javascript library.
 The main aim of the project was to show how to rapidly implement the smiley face scale with open source code.

 <img src="screenshot1.png" alt="Screenshot 1">
-The application uses `localStorage` to store data during use and erases the data when reloading.
+The application uses ‛localStorage‛ to store data during use and erases the data when reloading.

 ## Practical and theoretical background
 *The smiley face scale is a familiar way of measuring customer experiences*, but has a number of other uses as well.
 There are many commercial applications and software available to gather such data.
 In this case the project was initially motivated by a need to measure the usability and user experience of a novel interfaces designed for people with disabilities.
 However, the first real use was to measure visitor satisfaction in one event for people with special needs.